 Member | 2022 - Now

-Strong sides of this entry-level marketing resume:
+Strong sides of this entry-level marketing resume example:

-How to properly format a resume?
+How to format a marketing resume?

 • Bullet points are great for keeping information organized and digestible.